-Sixty-one LUNA AES devices were implant 60 subjects (one subject received two LUN treatment of two aneurysms in two separate procedures).
+Sixty-one LUNA AES devices were implanted in 61 aneurysms in 60 subjects (one subject received two LUNA AES devices for the treatment of two aneurysms in two separate procedures).
 Three subjects did not receive a LUNA AES implant because deployment of the device failed.
-These subjects were treated with stent-assisted coiling (n=1), coils (n=1), and coils and balloon (n=1) because of an urysm perforation with the microcatheter, inappropriate fit of the LUNA AES device for the aneurysm, and impossibility of device detachment due to vessel tortuosity.
+These subjects were treated with stent-assisted coiling (n=1), coils (n=1), and coils and balloon (n=1) because of an eurysm perforation with the microcatheter, inappropriate fit of the LUNA AES device for the aneurysm, and impossibility of device detachment due to vessel tortuosity.
 Of the 61 aneurysms treated with the LUNA AES device, three were treated with additional devices.
 One was treated with an additional stent and coils because of aneurysm recanalization due to LUNA AES device migration into the thrombus; another was treated with additional coils because of LUNA AES device failure due to bean-shaped opening of the device; and a third was treated with a flow diverter device due to incomplete occlusion of the aneurysm.